-T. foetus has at present no documented zoonotic potential, although care must always be taken with immunocompromised individuals.
-Care must be taken when administering ronidazole.
+At present, T. foetus has no documented zoonotic potential, although rare human cases have been reported and care must always be taken with immunocompromised individuals.
+Precautions must be taken when administering ronidazole.

-P. hominis is observed in humans but little is known regarding its pathogenicity and transmission.
+P. hominis is observed in humans and may occasionally cause diarrhoea, but little is known regarding its transmission.

-2.3 Cystoisospora (syn.
-Isospora) spp.
+2.3 Cystoisospora spp.